 - Use your email rules.
 Email can be one of the biggest time killers of your workday.
 The flow of mail coming in seems never-ending!
-This is exactly why Outlook has the rules feature.
+Email flow is exactly why Outlook has the rules feature.
 You can have messages of less importance filed away into a separate folder to view later.
 For example, all newsletters you subscribe to.
 These are probably not number one on the level of important emails you get.
 Create a folder called newsletters and create a rule for all of them to be sent there upon receipt.
-When you’ve got a couple minutes, you can go to the folder and read these newsletters on your terms.
+When you’ve got a couple of minutes, you can go to the folder and read these newsletters on your terms.

 - Don’t answer everything immediately.
 Some requests aren’t as important as others.
 You just don’t need to be killing yourself to get back with everyone immediately.
 Emails, phone calls, etc. that aren’t required ASAP can be flagged (or set a reminder!) and left for that time in your day that you respond to correspondence.